pippinlee/pippinlee/_posts/2012-5-28-building-gifpost.md

 ---
 layout: post
-title: "Gifpost.me: building a GIF site for Martha"
+title: "Building a GIF site for Martha"
 ---